What are the continuing education (CE) requirements for AMTA Professional membership?

 Can you recommend a continuing education course?

 AMTA does not approve providers of continuing education.
-We encourage each individual massage therapist to ask questions before taking any continuing education.
-Ask if the instructor is an NCBTMB approved provider.
-Ask if the course has been approved for credit in your state (where applicable for licensing).
-Ask if the course will meet AMTA’s continuing education requirements.
-These questions will help you find continuing education that best meets your personal needs.
+We encourage each massage therapist to ask questions before taking any continuing education to help you find the course that best meets your personal needs.

 Approved Providers of Education